-Italics and quotation marks are used for titles of books, plays and other works of art.
-These italics and quotation marks are used to set the title apart from the text surrounding it.
-For example, if you were writing a sentence that explained "I read The Cat in the Hat" it wouldn't necessarily be clear exactly what the title was, or even that there was a title at all.
+Italics and quotation marks are generally used to set a composition title apart from the text surrounding it.
+For example, if you were writing the sentence "I read The Cat in the Hat," it wouldn't necessarily be clear what the title was, or even that there was a title at all.

-is suddenly a lot more clear.
-We know now what you read.
-However, which should you use?
 Should you set off a title with italics or should you set it off with quotation marks?
-The rules for titles using italics and quotation marks can answer that question for you.
+Well, there are rules for that.

-Of course, italicizing is easy on the computer, but what about if you are hand writing something?
+Italicizing is easy to do on the computer, but not practical when you are hand writing something.
 In such cases, underlining is still used and is the same as writing a title in italics.
-However, you should not both italicize and underline a title.